-Lisa is joined by Dr. J.J.
-Peterson, Chief of Teaching and Facilitation, StoryBrand and together, they discuss how the patient is the hero of the story.
+In our fifth podcast, Lisa is joined by Dr. J.J.
+Peterson, Chief of Teaching and Facilitation, StoryBrand and together, they explore how the patient is always the hero of the story.

 CLICK HERE TO OPEN THE FULL TRANSCRIPT